 Contrary to popular belief, any time you pay off an installment loan (be it a house, student loan or a car), your scores can actually take a dip because that account is no longer factoring into your active accounts.
 If you are looking to pay off an account, please consult your Loan Officer prior to doing so to make sure there is not a negative impact on your ability to be approved for a home loan.

-Paying off collections if they are not delete generally does not help your credit scores, but it prevents the accounts from rereporting as new.
+Paying off collections if they are not removed, generally does not help your credit scores, but it prevents the accounts from rereporting as new.
 Please note that settling on an account for less than the full amount owed could cause a drastic drop in the credit scores.
 If you need guidance on collections, please ask your Loan Officer to refer you to The Ascent Club so one of our credit experts can guide you appropriately.

 The best way to build your credit scores is to obtain your own credit.
 You are better off opening a secured credit card of your own than getting added to a family member’s credit card to inherit their credit.